1997 NBA Finals

 The 1997 NBA Finals was the championship series of the National Basketball Association's (NBA) 1996–97 season and conclusion of the season's playoffs.
 The Western Conference champion Utah Jazz took on the defending NBA champion and Eastern Conference champion Chicago Bulls for the title, with the Bulls holding home court advantage.
-The series were played under a best-of-seven format, with the first 2 games in Chicago, the next 3 games in Salt Lake City, and the last 2 games in Chicago.
+The series was played under a best-of-seven format, with the first 2 games in Chicago, the next 3 games in Salt Lake City, and the last 2 games in Chicago.

 The Bulls won the series 4 games to 2.
 For the fifth time in as many Finals appearances, Michael Jordan was named NBA Finals MVP.

-The Bulls and Jazz won a combined 133 regular season games, second most in Finals history.
+The Bulls and Jazz won a combined 133 regular season games, the second most in Finals history behind the previous year's 136.
 Until 2016, the 1997 NBA Finals was the last to feature teams that won a total of at least 130 regular season games.

 Background

 Chicago Bulls

 For the Chicago Bulls, the campaign was almost identical to their record-breaking 1995–96 season.
 They began the season 12–0, and by the All-Star break, were 42–6, putting them on pace to win 70 games for a second year in a row.
-But some late-season injuries and poor play, including Scottie Pippen's failed attempt at a game-winning three-pointer in the Bulls' final regular season game against the New York Knicks, denied them another 70-win season, and the Bulls settled for a league-best 69–13 record.
+But some late-season injuries and poor play, including Scottie Pippen's failed attempt at a game-winning three-pointer in the Bulls' final regular season game against the New York Knicks, and the Bulls settled for a league-best 69–13 record.
 This tied the 1971–72 Los Angeles Lakers for the second-best regular season, only behind the 1995–96 Bulls (72–10) at the time.
 19 years later, the 2015–16 Golden State Warriors (73–9) would break the wins record.

 In the playoffs, the Bulls swept the Washington Bullets in the first round, dispatched the Atlanta Hawks in five games in the second round, then defeated the Miami Heat in five games in the Eastern Conference finals.